UmerFarooqJillani/Flutter-Learning/README.md

 Once you have installed all the required software, you can create a new Flutter project using the Flutter CLI or your IDE, and start building your app.

 ## What is the flutter Command-Line Tool?
 Flutter CLI (Command Line Interface) is a command-line tool that is used to develop, build, and run Flutter applications.
-It provides a set of commands and tools that developers can use to create, test, and deploy Flutter apps from the terminal.Flutter CLI include:
+It provides a set of commands and tools that developers can use to create, test, and deploy Flutter apps from the terminal.
+Flutter CLI include:
 - Creating a new Flutter project
 - Running Flutter app on a connected device or emulator
 - Building and deploying Flutter app to app stores